euan-forrester/photo-recommender/README.md

 - Add a message to the recommendations screen if the user doesn't have enough favorites to generate good recommendations.
 Suggest some groups to look at.
 - Highlight new recommendations by moving them to the top of the list.
 Maybe have a "first recommended on" field per user, and use that to boost score?
 - Move the domain into route53 and the SSL certificate into the AWS certificate manager
+- Investigate why puller-flickr often has such a long max time to process a single user